mjenssen/utm/README.md

     (current state, current value, new value, direction, new state)

-So given the current state and symbol, the rule will return a new value, the direction to move the position in the tape, and the new state.
+So given the current state and value, the rule will return a new value, the direction to move the position in the tape, and the new state.

 Direction can be one of left, right, or stay.